Locations:

 How is hookworm disease diagnosed?

-If you have symptoms of hookworm disease, your healthcare provider will test a sample of your poop.
-They analyze the stool sample under a microscope to look for hookworm eggs.
+If you have symptoms of hookworm disease, your healthcare provider will test a sample of your poop (stool).
+They’ll analyze the stool sample under a microscope to look for hookworm eggs.

-If you have recently traveled to an area where hookworm is common, your provider may recommend blood tests.
-A complete blood count can show eosinophilia (higher than normal white blood cell count).
-This sign of hookworm disease can show up weeks before eggs are present in your stool.
+If you’ve recently traveled to an area where hookworm is common, your provider may recommend blood tests.
+A complete blood count (CBC) can show eosinophilia (higher than normal white blood cell count).
+This sign of hookworm disease can show up weeks before eggs are present in your poop.

 Management and Treatment

 If tests show that you have hookworm disease, your provider will prescribe medications that treat the infection.
-In most cases, you’ll take an anthelmintic medication (medication used to destroy parasitic worms) orally (by mouth) for one to seven days.
+In most cases, hookworm treatment includes an anthelmintic medication (medication used to destroy parasitic worms) orally (by mouth) for one to seven days.

 Your provider may prescribe these medicines to get rid of parasitic worms:

-Your provider may also prescribe iron supplements to treat anemia caused by hookworm disease.
+Your provider may also prescribe iron supplements if you have anemia from hookworm disease.

 Prevention